Leave us a message...

 There are many system configurations that can be created for Regular and System Boilers and it can get complicated, so we advise if you are unsure of anything you speak to your installer or a member of our team before purchasing your evohome components in order to obtain exactly the right components you need.

 'Heat Pumps' come in various forms (Air-to-Air, Air-to-Water and Ground Source) and are also capable of being controlled by Honeywell evohome.
-However due to the nature of Heat Pumps and the fact some Heat Pumps do not have buffer cylinders fitted (requiring in some cases 70% of the heating system to be uncontrolled) some technical advice will be required before purchasing.
+However due to the nature of Heat Pumps and the fact some Heat Pumps do not have buffer cylinders fitted (requiring in some cases 70% of the heating system to be uncontrolled) some technical advice from the heat pump manufacturer will be required before purchasing Honeywell evohome.

 ‘Electric Boilers’, ‘Infrared Panels’, ‘Electric Towel Rails’ and ‘Electric Under Floor Heating’ are just a few types of electric heating common in many houses.
 Honeywell evohome can control electric only heating systems, however there are certain limitations of the evohome product (such as no floor probes available for E-UFH).
 This is because Honeywell evohome was originally designed for wet heating systems.

 Honeywell evohome HR92 Radiator Controllers are required if you have radiators and are thinking of smart zoning your home.
 Smart zoning works by controlling the flow of water to each radiator and is a proven way of saving money by increasing the level of temperature control within your home.
 The Honeywell evohome HR92 Radiator Controller will fit to the majority of existing Thermostatic Radiator Valves (TRV’s), but please see our HR92 Compatibility Page to see if your existing radiator valve is compatible first.